8 ¿Cuál fue tu último viaje y cómo era?

 Actividad S

-Armando shared a lot about his childhood in Panama. ¡Qué interesante! 🙂
+Armando shared a lot about his childhood in Panama in the imperfect tense. ¡Qué interesante! 🙂

-When learning about the imperfect in the pink slide you reviewed earlier, you were presented with key words that are associated with the imperfect because they denote habit or a repeated actions in the past.
+When learning about the imperfect, in Slide 53B you reviewed earlier, you were presented with key words that are associated with the imperfect because they denote habit or a repeated actions in the past.

 Paso 1.
 In the following transcript, with a partner, find the key words that convey repetition or habitual actions in the past.